echohead/collectd-plot/README.md

     - run `vagrant up`
     - the service should be available on the host machine at port 8081

+  * Log into the vm for troubleshooting with `vagrant ssh`

 # Deployment

   TODO